julkwiec/paket-dotnet-docker-test/README.md

 - `ls | grep [aA]uto`
 Note that there are two folders - `AutoMapper` created by Paket and `automapper` created by dotnet's NuGet client.
 You can check if `dotnet` is using cached package by running `dotnet restore -s /empty`.

+The log files in `exampleLogs` directory contain changes made by Paket and dotnet to the filesystem (separately).